Galaxy Note 10 needs 6 things to impress me

 We tested 5G speeds in 13 cities.
 Here's what we found: Faster speed versus more coverage.
 That's the most important issue for 5G networks today.

-Discuss: Galaxy Note 10: Samsung's last chance to impress me this year
+Discuss: Galaxy Note 10: Samsung's final chance to impress me this year

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.